 Croughton All Saints CE Primary School policy about term time holidays is in accordance with Government guidelines.
 Children are at school for 190 days in the year.
 That leaves 175 days including statutory holidays.
-If the Headteacher has not authorised the leave, and your child is out of school for over five days (10 sessions) in any six week period, absence will be referred to the Local Authority.
+If the Headteacher has not authorised the leave, and your child is out of school for over five days (10 sessions), the absence will be referred to the Local Authority.
 When no reason is given, or a reason is considered unsatisfactory the absence will be recorded as unauthorised.